appukuttan-shailesh/CONECT-INT_website/content/event/2025-01-23_INT-Roadmap.md

 ## 16:45 - 17:30 speed dating

-An opportunity to meet researchers from the INT =
+An opportunity to meet researchers from the INT:

 |                    | *website*                                             | contact      | e-mail                              |
 |:-------------------|-----------------------------------------------------|--------------|-------------------------------------|